Dotun-Olutunbi/emoex_live_chat/README.md

 EmoEx Live Chat - Voice Latency Tracking

-A set of Python scripts for bridging LiveKit audio rooms with microphone input, featuring real-time voice activity detection and latency measurement.
+A set of Python scripts for bridging Emoex-LiveKit audio rooms with microphone input (on PC or Pepper), featuring real-time voice activity detection and latency measurement.

 ## Overview